KevinQhv/KevinQhv.github.io/content/about/index.md

 ---

 Hello and welcome to my blog!
-My name is Adam and I'm a French Hardware Cybersecurity student.
-I have a great passion for exploring the world of hardware security and cybersecurity in general, I love diving into the intricate details of various systems and devices.
-As an reverse engineer enthusiast, I enjoy unravelling the intricacies of various software and hardware components, which has led me to game hacking, CTFs, Windows internals, and hardware such as FPGAs.
+My name is Kevin and I'm a French PhD student in hardware cybersecurity.
+I have a deep passion for exploring the world of hardware security and cybersecurity in general.
+I love diving into the intricate details of various systems and devices.

-Through this blog, I hope to share my ideas and experiences in the field of hardware security and provide readers with valuable knowledge on the various topics I cover.
-Whether you are an enthusiast or simply curious about the world of cybersecurity, I invite you to join me on this journey of exploration and discovery.
-Thank you for visiting my blog and I hope you enjoy the content !

 <h1 class="mt-0 text-4xl font-bold text-neutral-900 dark:text-neutral">Resume</h1>